Get a free, no obligation personal loan quote with rates as low as 6.99%

 Dividends are payments that companies make to shareholders to share profits earned.
 Shareholders are paid according to the number of shares owned.
 So, more shares equal higher dividend payouts.

 Dividends are paid out based on the company’s total earnings.
-Typically dividends are paid when a company has extra cash that is not being reinvested, which is then divided accordingly among all shareholders.
+Typically, dividends are paid when a company has extra cash that is not being reinvested, which is then divided accordingly among all shareholders.

 Payments can be made on a monthly, quarterly, bi-annual, or annual basis.

-Types Of Dividends
+Types Of Dividends: Eligible vs. Non-Eligible Dividends

 Dividends are classified as either “eligible” or “other than eligible”: